 Enterprise Architecture is a high-level, almost abstract decision-making framework.
 This discipline strives to collect the knowledge about an enterprise, analyze it, and feed the insights into the decision-making process.
 Since the insights and analysis stay at a high level, people often see EA as a toolset that mainly helps executives and senior leadership of organizations undergo digital transformation.
 Another common approach is to view EA as a CIO tool or an IT architecture blueprint.

 In practice, if you want to understand what Enterprise Architecture is, we recommend looking through some of the EA frameworks such as TOGAF, Zachman, or Archipeg EA.
 After you wet your feet into this area, you will find nothing complicated about it.
 Besides, we believe that the Enterprise Architecture could benefit from some simplification.
 For this reason, we try to provide educational materials related to EA systematically.
-We are also building Archipeg - an Enterprise Architecture Software (SaaS).
+We are also building Archipeg - a Digital Architecture Software (SaaS).

 For more information on what the EA is, you can also refer to our recent post on this topic.

 Solution Architecture (SA) sits between the Enterprise and Application Architectures, and thus it carries medium-level abstractions and technicalities.
 SA intends to answer specific problem space questions such as implementation, hosting, deployments, and integration.

 In a way, you can think of an SA as one constituent of an EA.
 For example, recall that the TOGAF covers business, data, application, and technology architecture domains.
 In that case, the Solution Architecture will correspond to the application architecture within the TOGAF EA landscape.

 Suppose you want to improve your proficiency in Solution Architecture.
 In that case, we recommend learning modern high-level technical concepts such as cloud, AI, ML, or other trends that help solve business problems using technology.